Textbook and Course Materials Policy

 - Category III includes syllabi, old exams, sample tests, reading assignments, homework assignments, etc. Profit allowed for the department will be up to 5% of the printing costs.

 A department by the usual process may select a faculty-authored textbook(s) for which the faculty author(s) receives royalties for use in classes in the department even if the instructor of the class is one of the authors.
-Before the book is adopted, in order to avoid any conflict of interest, faculty authors must indicate in writing to the department head, college dean, the Vice President of Academic Affairs, and the Vice President of Business Affairs and University Services that they shall comply with one of the following options.
+Before the book is adopted, in order to avoid any conflict of interest, faculty authors must indicate in writing to the department head, college dean, the provost and vice president for academic affairs and enrollment management, and the vice president for business affairs that they shall comply with one of the following options.

-Note that the royalty funds must be deposited directly to a restricted academic departmental account, and not to any individual faculty member’s account.
+Note that the royalty funds must be deposited directly to a restricted academic departmental account and not to any individual faculty member’s account.
 Approval level for expenditures from this restricted departmental account must include two supervisory levels above the department head.
 Funds may be used for faculty, staff, or student development, or for travel, supplies, or equipment.

-In order for the Bookstore to most efficiently serve faculty and students, requests for textbook changes must be submitted at least one full semester before the new texts are desired.
+In order for the University Bookstore to most efficiently serve faculty and students, requests for textbook changes must be submitted at least one full semester before the new texts are desired.

 Textbook adoption forms must include the following for each textbook or course material item:

 - Course title and section number;